Abdeljalil-Bouchfar/CPP-Modules/README.md

 ## Access specifiers

-C++ access specifiers are used for determining or setting the boundary for the availability of classmembers(data members and member functions)  beyond that class.
+Access specifiers are used for determining or setting the boundary for the availability of classmembers(data members and member functions)  beyond that class.
 For example,  the class members are groupedintosections, private protected and public.
 These keywords are called access specifiers which definetheaccessibility or visibility level of class members.

 By default the class members are private.
 So if the visibility labels are missing then by default, alltheclass members are private.